 - 3. Some financial reporting frameworks contain an explicit requirement for management to make a specific assessment of the entity's ability to continue as a going concern, and standards regarding matters to be considered and disclosures to be made in connection with going concern.
-For example, Financial Reporting Standard in Singapore (FRS) 1 requires management to make an assessment of an entity's ability to continue as a going concern.
+For example, Singapore Financial Reporting Standard (International) (SFRS(I)) 1-11 and Financial Reporting Standard in Singapore (FRS) 12 require management to make an assessment of an entity's ability to continue as a going concern.
 The detailed requirements regarding management's responsibility to assess the entity's ability to continue as a going concern and related financial statement disclosures may also be set out in law or regulation. - 4.
 In other financial reporting frameworks, there may be no explicit requirement for management to make a specific assessment of the entity's ability to continue as a going concern.
 Nevertheless, where the going concern basis of accounting is a fundamental principle in the preparation of financial statements as discussed in paragraph 2, the preparation of the financial statements requires management to assess the entity's ability to continue as a going concern even if the financial reporting framework does not include an explicit requirement to do so.